minderlabs/demo/docs/kbase/apollo.md

 2).
 Apollo graphql(options(props)) maps component props to query variables.
 3).
 Apollo graphql(props(oldProps, data)) replaces the component's data property with custom
     properties (e.g., adding dispatcher).

+Component properties come from:
+- Calling container (e.g., <Foo bar={ 100 }/>)
+- Redux mapStateToProps and mapStateToDispatch.
+- graphQL.props for query and mutation declarations (i.e., query data).

+GraphQL queries are called twice:
+- First when the query is loading (data.loading == true or data.error)
+  - Components should use data.loading to inspect the state.
+- Second when the query results arrive.

 ~~~~